 Lemon balm (Melissa officinalis) is one of my favorite garden herbs because of its amazing lemon fragrance.
 It's a member of the mint family and is supposed to be easy to grow (although you couldn't tell by my garden).
 It's also a very beneficial herb, having antibacterial, antiviral, and soothing properties.

-The reasons to grow lemon balm are in an earlier post, this one focuses on how to use it.
+In an earlier post I talked about the reasons to grow lemon balm; in this one we'll focus on how to use it.

 Give your plant a haircut.
 Doing this not only gives you plant material to dry and use, it also benefits the plant, encouraging it to grow compactly yet abundantly.
 The leaves can be dried in several different ways:

 - If you live in a dry climate, you can tie the herb sprigs together at the bottom, and hang upside down to dry.
 In humid climates they tend to mold.

 - Use your dehydrator on a very low setting.

 - If you live in the South, you can put herbs in a paper bag and dry them inside a sunny vehicle.
 This makes your car smell really good too.